Helping Seniors through the Life Transition of Moving & Downsizing

 I get to know my clients, listen to their stories and I guide them through a process of decision making in this life transition of downsizing and moving.

-I went to work here encouraging and reminding Frank how confident he felt about the first moving company.
+I went to work here encouraging and reminding Cliff how confident he felt about the first moving company.
 He agreed they were the one.

 The task for me now was to ask if they would match the other company’s price or at least reduce their quote.
 They matched the other company!